 Again, there are exceptions to these rules.
 Speak to a mortgage broker or financial professional to explore your options.

-• Placing savings in the account of a friend or family member.
+- They place savings in the account of a friend or family member.
 Lenders want to see your savings in an account under your name.

-• Loans to relatives and friends.
+- They have received a loan from a relative or friend.
 A loan is rarely considered a genuine saving.
 Even if you repay the money quickly, it is not evidence that you can save responsibly.

 As a general rule, you must be able to provide a paper trail for any money you use as genuine savings.
 Ideally, this trail will only include accounts held in your name.
 Lenders may accept savings in the following accounts as long as the trail checks out:

-• Money held under a company name.
+- Money held under a company name.

-• Funds held in a trust.
+- Funds held in a trust.

-• Money in the account of a de facto or marital partner.
+- Money in the account of a de facto or marital partner.
 In this case, the partner must be a co-borrower on your home loan.

-• Avoid impulse spending: Carefully consider all purchases.
+- Avoid impulse spending: Carefully consider all purchases.
 If you don’t need it, don’t buy it.

-• Cancel unused cards: Get rid of any club memberships you don’t use.
+- Cancel unused cards: Get rid of any club memberships you don’t use.
 The same goes for old credit cards.